tcheukueppoo/maat/docs/gc.md

-continues processing it in its worklist because it **may** have links to other object it owns, this truly is not just an assumption because there is no garantee that the objects we own linked to this shared object is reachable from our rootset.
+continues processing it in its worklist because it **may** have links to other object it owns, this truly is not just an assumption because there is no garantee that the objects we own linked to this shared object is reachable from our root set.
 In practice the number of objects we own that are forward-linked to shared objects we don't own is little or even zero which is why it's best to let the gc of maatines process shared objects the own because otherwise it would imply a double traversal of certain shared objects if they are reachable from maatines that own them and this hinder performance.

-From the time we are done processing our worklist, all shared white object we own detected by other maatines are not reachable from our rootset because if they were, they would've been traversed and be blackened when we were processing our worklist.
+From the time we are done processing our worklist, all shared white object we own detected by other maatines are not reachable from our root set because if they were, they would've been traversed and be blackened when we were processing our worklist.
 This is why at that time it isn't productive to recieve any shared object we own from other maatines to our share worklist because its reachable solely depend on other maatines and so we should let them process is as it is less likely we'll be more involved later.

 A gc run for a maatine processes its worklist before its share worklist.
 There is no garantee that the shared object we don't own encountered in our worklist is reachable to the maatine that owns it as it depends on the gc state of that maatine, if it is reachable, it'll eventually be blackened before the share worklist of the owner of that maatine is even processed which is why all black objects in the share worklist are not processed.
-We all this said, the best time to send a shared object we don't own to the share worklist of the maatine that owns it is when the gc state of that maatine has passed its mark propagation phase.
+With all this said, the best time to send a shared object we don't own to the share worklist of the maatine that owns it is when the gc state of that maatine has passed its mark propagation phase.

 ```
 (shared gray object) --(x)--> (shared black object)
 ```

 ```
-fn send_to_share_list(m1, m2) {
+fn send_share_object_to_share_list(ma, obj) {
    spin_lock();
    if (gc_state(m1) == NONE || gc_state(m2) > SWEEP)
       return false;